element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 ***Note:*** You may remove `RISC0_DEV_MODE=true` variable to create a real proof, expect the execution time to be several hours to create the STARK.
 You may add `--verbose` after each command (host or verifier) to see what is going on.
 Use `RUST_BACKTRACE=1` to debug.

-***Note - MacOS***: Images on Dockerhub are built locally and pushed to dockerhub due to restriction of github-actions.
-If a certain version is needed on MacOs which was not pushed to dockerhub, build the image locally with `docker  build . -t fridge`.
-If you encounter error messages when copy-pasting code here (`zsh: command not found: #`), swith to bash with entering `bash`.
+***Note for MacOS***: Images on Dockerhub are built locally and pushed to dockerhub due to restriction of github-actions.
+If a certain version is needed on MacOs which was not pushed to dockerhub, build the image locally with `docker  build . -t fridge` or using the Script `buildPublish.sh` to pushlish a release to github or dockerhub.
+See [MacOS Development](macos.md) for help to give some guidance for the development environment in MacOS.

 [![codecov](https://codecov.io/gh/element36-io/hyperfridge-r0/graph/badge.svg?token=JNQZL1G2OM)](https://codecov.io/gh/element36-io/hyperfridge-r0)